LBALab/lba2remake/doc/art_workflow.md

 ## Software

 The modelling software we use is [Blender](https://www.blender.org/download/).
+(Note: at the time of writing, Blender v2.83 seems to have issues importing .dae files, so we're avoiding using that specific version.)

 In the current phase of the project, textures are seldom applied, so texturing software has low relevance.